-Craig and Tom work together to able to assist you with any immigration matter, including applications for any type of visa from start to finish.
+Craig and Tom work together to be able to assist you with any immigration matter, including applications for any type of visa from start to finish.

 You can trust us a reputable, independent law firm, with a reputation for excellence, to act professionally and ethically and to deal with trust funds strictly in accordance with requirements placed on solicitors.
 This provides you with a level of reassurance not available with all migration advisors.

-As lawyers, we are able to guide and assist you with any appeal in tribunals or court matters, which arise in the processing of your application.
+As lawyers, we are able to guide and assist you with any appeal in tribunals or court matters, which arise in the processing of your visa application.

 Additionally, if your immigration matter is a result of alleged criminal conduct, we are the largest private client criminal defence firm in Queensland, and have over a century of combined experience.
 We are constantly recognised by our clients, peers and barristers as one of the leading criminal law practices in Australia.
 Our teams work closely together to provide you with the most comprehensive advice on how best to deal with each of your matters.

 Our migration lawyer, Craig DoRozario (MARN 1910298) has decades of experience dealing with contested disciplinary matters that arise from criminal proceedings.
 Since 2014, there has been a 1400% increase in the number of visa cancellations and deportations, with the vast majority being mandatory as a result of criminal convictions.
 At Potts Lawyers, our immigration law team on the Gold Coast and Brisbane works with our dedicated criminal law team to assist you in fully understanding the legal situation you face.
 We advocate fiercely on your behalf in each area of law.